home-assistant/home-assistant.io/source/_posts/2019-11-22-state-of-the-union.markdown

 ### Share the love ❤️

-Home Assistant is the community and the community is Home Asssitant.
+Home Assistant is the community and the community is Home Assistant.
 Help us spread the Home Assitant love, help others and share your knowledge on YouTube, blogs and other media.